MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-virtualmachinetodisks.md

 ---
-Description: Setting data to be passed as an array to the Msvm\_CollectionReferencePointExportSettingData class. ms.assetid: f127880f-f917-4069-a283-a6f9427c5e07
+description: Setting data to be passed as an array to the Msvm\_CollectionReferencePointExportSettingData class. ms.assetid: f127880f-f917-4069-a283-a6f9427c5e07
 title: Msvm_VirtualMachineToDisks class
 ms.topic: reference